 National Library of Medicine

 Web site: www.nlm.nih.gov

 If you have questions about your care it is appropriate to seek a second opinion from another physician.
 The AMA does not give specific medical advice.
 However, national medical specialty societies establish practice standards and may be able to assist you in finding medical information related to your condition.
-You may wish to use the AMA’s DoctorFinder to locate another physician in your area to consult.

 The AMA’s Code of Medical Ethics encourages patients to obtain a second opinion when either the patient or the physician feels it is appropriate.